iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 To be fair to the character-level sample, I only trained it for 5 epochs (compared to 10 epochs for word-level) because it takes longer.

 They're both pretty pleasing (word-rnn more so)!
-This quick jump forward renews my belief that LSTMs are capable of generating coherent music reviews.
+This quick jump forward renews my belief that LSTMs are capable of generating expressive music reviews.

 For more on the textgenrnn project, check out the blog post: ["How to Quickly Train a Text-Generating Neural Network for Free"](http://minimaxir.com/2018/05/text-neural-networks/)